 If you’re still paying a mortgage on your home, you’ll need to pay the balance of your mortgage off at closing, prorated to the date of sale.
 Check with your mortgage company to see if you have a prepayment penalty too.

-By the same token, you’re responsible for the property taxes on your home up until the day of closing, so you’ll be prorated to the date of sale for this as well.
+With that, you’re responsible for the property taxes on your home up until the day of closing, so you’ll be prorated to the date of sale for this as well.

 Capital gains and transfer taxes

-If you’ve lived in the home for at least two of the last five years, you’ll get a tax break on the profit you make on the sale, up to $250,000 if you’re single or married filing separately, or $500,000 if you’re married, filing jointly.
+If you’ve lived in the home for at least two of the last five years, you’ll get a tax break on the profit you make on the sale.
+This is up to $250,000 if you’re single or married filing separately, or $500,000 if you’re married, filing jointly.
 If you’re profiting more than the set amount, or because you’ve lived in the home for less than two years, you may be subject to capital gains tax on your home.
 Make sure to ask your tax professional about subtracting the costs of preparing the home for sale from your profits to assist with this.

 Transfer tax is what you pay when shifting real estate from one person to another.
 The amount you pay depends on where the sale takes place, as state costs vary.